ballerina-platform/ballerina-dev-website/learn/how-to-test-ballerina-code.md

 import ballerina/test;
 ```

 For structured projects, it is recommended to use a structured test model that is aligned with standard module semantics.
-Structured test model consists of a seperate `tests` directory in a Ballerina module, which allows you to isolate the source from the tests.
+Structured test model consists of a separate `tests` directory in a Ballerina module, which allows you to isolate the source from the tests.

 In a standard Ballerina project, a module is mapped to a test suite.
 Unit and integration tests bound to a module need to be placed in a subfolder called `tests/` within the module.
 All tests within a module’s `tests/` subfolder are considered to be part of the same test suite.